Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 # What is really a function?

-A function is really the same as a query with the only difference being that it shows up on the left and can be referenced by other queries.
-You can't really save a function for example like this
+A function is the same as a query with the only difference being that it shows up on the left and can be referenced by other queries.
+You can't save a function for example like this

 ```
 let fServiceNameFromCloudRoleName = (name:string){